mh4ckt3mh4ckt1c4s/ultimate-pandoc-framework/README.md

 Start by downloading the source code.
 That way, you will not have the git repository of this project, and will be able to create a fresh one to manage your source files with it.

+For a quick start, just ensure you have Podman and `make` installed and run `make`.
+The example available in the [presentation.md](./sources/presentation.md) file will be compiled into a PDF in `output/slides.pdf`.

 ### Configuration

 All the configuration happens within the `config` folder.
 The main configuration options are in the `config.yaml` file.
 This is where you'll find all the generic options.
 The general configuration options for your output are in the `metadata.yaml` file, including, titles, keywords, date, and more.